Ab-initio energetics of graphite and multilayer graphene: stability of Bernal versus rhombohedral stacking: Acknowledgments

 \section{Acknowledgments}

-We acknowledge support from European Union's Horizon 2020 research and innovation programme under grant agreement No 881603 and Agence Nationale de la Recherche under references ANR-17-CE24-0030.
-The authors would like to thank Stony Brook Research Computing and Cyberinfrastructure, and the Institute for Advanced Computational Science at Stony Brook University for access to the high- performance SeaWulf computing system, which was made possible by a \$1.4M National Science Foundation grant (\#1531492).
-This work was also performed using HPC resources from GENCI, TGCC, CINES, IDRIS (Grant 2019-A0050901202), and PRACE.
+We acknowledge support from the European Union’s Horizon 2020 research and innovation programme Graphene Flagship under grant agreement No 881603.
+M.C. also acknowledges support from Agence nationale de la recherche (Grant No. ANR-19-CE24-0028).
+The authors would like to thank Stony Brook Research Computing and Cyberinfrastructure, and the Institute for Advanced Computational Science at Stony Brook University for access to the high-performance SeaWulf computing system, which was made possible by a \$1.4M National Science Foundation grant (\#1531492).